Ebenezer Vista — The Big Outing

 The thread quickly reached the forum’s 20-page limit and was closed.
 I have never posted again over there.
 I just can’t bring myself to.

 But here’s the real kicker.
-A few weeks later I get an email from my then-employer that I was “blipping on the radar” because of those threads.
+A few weeks later I get an email from my then-employer that I was “blipping on the radar” because of those threads (see below).
 His email was good-natured.
 I said that then and I’ll keep saying that.
 He did instruct me to never speak of my parenting views in the classroom (and I never did!).
 But overall he was friendly and fraternal.

 Over time, however, the tone didn’t stay that way.
 Apparently, “several” letters were coming in to the administration about me and those posts.
 I don’t know if they were from members of the forum or not.
 I don’t know what was said.
 Months later I did find a poster bragging about disagreeing with a female faculty member, but I don’t know if he was speaking about me or not.
 In the end, I’ve never been afforded the opportunity to face those critics.
 It’s all been completely anonymous and very threatening.